 - Host a movie night.
 Watch Incarcerating U.S., Snitch, The House I Live In, American Violet or ESPN Films’ “30 for 30: Without Bias” and discuss as a group afterward.

 - Host a book group.
-Read The New Jim Crow, by Michelle Alexander, Orange is the New Black, by Piper Kerman, or In Defense of Flogging, by Peter Moskos and discuss as a group afterward.
+Read The New Jim Crow, by Michelle Alexander, Locking Up Our Own, by James Forman, Jr., Orange is the New Black, by Piper Kerman, or In Defense of Flogging, by Peter Moskos and discuss as a group afterward.

 - Distribute information about mandatory minimum sentencing laws at a local community event.
 Here is a flyer explaining the basics of mandatory sentencing laws to get you started.